OhMyGuus/BetterCrewLink/README.md

 <!-- ABOUT THIS PROJECT -->
 ## About This Project

-This Project Implements Proximity Voice Chat In Among Us.
-Everyone In An Among Us Lobby With This Program Running Will Be Able To Communicate Over Voice In-Game, With No Third-Party Programs Required.
-Spatial Audio Ensures That You Can Only Hear People Close To You.
+This project implements Proximity Voice Chat In Among Us.
+Everyone in an Among Us lobby with this program running will be able to communicate over Voice In-Game, with no Third-Party programs required.
+Spatial audio ensures that You can only hear people close to you.

 <!-- BETTERCREWLINK EXTRA FEATURES/BUG FIXES-->
 ## BetterCrewLink Extra Features/Bug Fixes